verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --no-json-edit-nums

-   Don't dump editNum in .tree.json files.
+   Don't dump edit number in .tree.json files.
 This may make the file more run-to-run stable for easier comparison.

 .. option:: --no-json-ids

-   Don't use short identifiers instead of adresses/paths in .tree.json.
+   Don't use short identifiers instead of addresses/paths in .tree.json.

 .. option:: --xml-only